rheophile10/AgencyAnalytics/README.md

 - create a table in BigQuery
   - created schema and initialize_db method to create a campaigns table
   - created schema and initialize_db method to create a keyword_rankings table

-##### Blocked

 - get a pass for api tests

-   - currently I am receiving HTTP 500 status codes from the api
+##### in progress

 - create a table in BigQuery
   - create a view
-    - I need campaigns data before I can call the keywords ranking api.
 - make a BigQuery Client
-  - that handles keyword ranking - I am need the api to work before I can test that data
+  - that handles keyword ranking

-##### in progress

 - make some tests to make sure all the data that came out of the API went into BigQuery

 ##### TODO